Munyiwamwangi/Landing-Portfolio/README.md

 *Open index.html from a browser (preferably chrome)
 ###Technologies used
 I used HTML, CSS and a little bit of JavaScript
-###Known Buga
+###Known Bugs
-No bugs.
+No bugs known.
 If any found, freely contact me at josseymunyi@gmail.com
 ###Support and contact detals
 Tell +254 719828205
 email: josseymunyi@gmail.com